skyglass/event-booking-01/README.md

 - Make sure you provide your email for CA cluster issuer Kubernetes resource (see more details in the article)
 - Make sure you installed ingress controller with helm
 - Make sure you installed all other kubernetes resources and followed other instructions in the article
 - You can find production Ingress Kubernetes Resource in `k8s/prod/ingress-srv.yaml`.
-This resource will be applied with `skaffold-prod.sh` or `skaffold-prod-dev.sh` scripts.
+This resource will be applied with `skaffold-prod.sh` or `skaffold-dev.sh` scripts.
 Make sure that you replaced `skycomposer.net` with your registered domain name

-- run `sh skaffold-prod-dev.sh`
+- run `sh skaffold-dev.sh`

 - this script will build docker images, push them to container registry and deploy images to production kubernetes cluster with hot reloading of your code changes